SamO135/shared-health-plugin/README.md

 - This plugin uses a boss bar to display the attempts counter at the top of the screen.
 Because of this, I'm relying on the resource pack [Invisible Boss Bars - Empty](https://modrinth.com/resourcepack/invisible-bars/version/1.0.1-empty) to hide the bar, but keep the text.
 This resource pack is **not required**, but makes the HUD look a bit prettier.
-If you would like to include this resource pack in your server you can follow these steps on [How to add the boss bar resource pack to your server](#how-to-add-the-boss-bar-resource-pack-to-your-server-optional).
+If you would like to include this resource pack in your server you can follow these steps on [how to add the boss bar resource pack to your server](#how-to-add-the-boss-bar-resource-pack-to-your-server-optional).

 ## Notes